flox/flox/crates/flox/doc/flox-run.md

 ## Running applications in the current working directory

-If `flox run` is called without any arguments, it will ask the user which installable they want to run.
+If `flox run` is called without any arguments, and a controlling tty is available, it will offer the user a selection of installable from the current flake.
-Note, in this example, it's assumed there's a `flake.nix` in the current directory.
+Note, in this example, it's assumed there's a `flake.nix` in the current directory path.

 ```console
 $ flox run